Where Social Media Meets E-Commerce = Social Commerce

 These have gone a bit out of style since the launch of WeChat mini-programs, which offer more customization and functionality than the standard WeChat store.
 WeChat stores are mobile websites hosted in WeChat and connected to a WeChat Official Account.

-WeChat stores are one of the easiest ways to get started selling into China, however, the ability to promote these stores is limited.
+WeChat stores are one of the easiest ways to get started selling through shopping apps in China, however, the ability to promote these stores is limited.
 These stores can only be accessed through a WeChat Official Account or through a user sharing the store/product on WeChat.
 This narrow on-ramp is what has led many brands to skip this option altogether and move on to WeChat mini-programs.

 While WeChat shops aren’t the ideal solution for everyone many have seen tremendous success by working with KOLs to promote their stores and products.